garychou/postindustrial/docs/teach-the-1k/workshop/how-we-teach/review.md

 Finally, we encourage the students to share their lessons learned, which they've now already synthesized in a low-stakes way, into a blogpost for public consumption.
 Many of the quotes shared throughout this site come from these posts.

+Here are a few selected posts spanning the years.

 <StudentBlogposts/>